-- 2. assessing the relative effectiveness of a product (REA), and/or - 3. assessing the cost-utility of a product (CUA). - 4.
+- 2. assessing the relative effectiveness of a health technology (REA), and/or - 3. assessing the cost-utility of a health technology (CUA). - 4.
 Informing clinical decision making

 Although the requirements for HRQoL measures may depend on the objective(s) they intend to serve, they are not necessarily conflicting.
 For example, a HRQoL instrument used for the calculation of quality adjusted life years in the context of a CUA, might also be useful for REA.